-Employers should think about holding discussions with employees as soon as possible, as together, they may be able to agree mutually acceptable ways forward for both parties about Sunday working during the suspension period.
+Employers should think about holding discussions with employees as soon as possible, as together, they may be able to agree mutually acceptable ways forward for both parties about working Sunday trading hours during the suspension period.

 Lyons Davidson’s employment teams are happy to provide advice on this or any other employment matter.
-For more information, please contact us on 0117 904 600.
+For more information, please contact our Employment Law team or call us on 0117 904 600.